-With the participation of renowned Universities and Research Institutes on its development, PWDa allowed Petrobras to increase its operational safety, as it alerts for possible risks to the operational team, as well as reducing well construction costs by predicting and preventing failures that lead to millions of dollars in losses.
+Developed with the participation of renowned universities and research institutes, the real-time monitoring system allowed Petrobras to increase its operational safety, as it alerts for possible risks to the operational team, as well as reducing well construction costs by predicting and preventing failures that lead to millions of dollars in losses.

-In 2016, PWDa received ANP’s (Brazilian National Agency of Petroleum, Natural Gas and Biofuels) Technological Innovation Award, in the category of Technological Innovation developed in Brazil by Small/Medium Size Companies in Collaboration with Oil Companies.
+In 2016, the project received ANP’s (Brazilian National Agency of Petroleum, Natural Gas and Biofuels) Technological Innovation Award, in the category of Technological Innovation developed in Brazil by Small/Medium Size Companies in Collaboration with Oil Companies.
 The awardrecognizes projects related to Research, Development and Innovation (R,D&I).
 Clovis Maliska Junior, President of ESSS, stated: “Receiving an award like this, which is one of the main prizes in R&D in Brazil, is the recognition of the serious and focused work that ESSS has been performing throughout its 25 years of operation in the O&G market.”

 ESSS Oil and Gas Real-time Monitoring embeds simulation models and engineering knowledge to guarantee that operation limits and safety procedures are respected, and to provide insights and diagnostics to predict possible issues before they evolve to significant damages.
 Real-time analysis such as the annular pressure profile comparison against pore and fracture pressures, well cleaning efficiency, solids concentration and bed formation can be easily done.
 Also, it creates alerts for operational problems, such as washouts, bit nozzle obstruction, circulation losses, pump problems and kicks, so the operator can decide how to mitigate those issues.